MargotCh/spCellEval/README.md

 ### Evaluation Scripts
 The notebooks in  `src/metrics_scripts`. `...` needs to be run first to get ... and `...` processes all metrics.

-#### All in one
-Processing each dataset with each method can be done before evaluation.
-The evaluation will then run on all outputs together.

 ## Adding your own method
 To officially add your own method, please open an issue and provide us with the following to reproduce your method.